jessicakay/inspectionbrowser/README.md

  * R: ggplot2, dplyr, stringr, lubridate, reshape2

  * Bash & Python: scraper

+2021 UPDATES:

+ * added ability to batch scan image-only PDFs into useable datasets (see wyatt.R) uses the tesseract engine via pdftools

 A special thanks is also due to Tabula [ https://github.com/tabulapdf ] for making baseline data so easy to extract from DOC records. <3